Books by Debi Bower available on Amazon - shop now

 Ganondagan State Historic Site

-Ganondagan State Historic Site is the only New York State Historic Site dedicated to a Native American theme (1987), and the only Seneca town developed and interpreted in the United States.
+Ganondagan State Historic Site holds an exceptional place in New York State, as it is the only State Historic Site dedicated to Native American history and culture.
+It is also the only Seneca town developed and interpreted in the United States.
+The Seneca people’s rich heritage, encompassing their culture, art, agriculture, and governance, has significantly influenced our modern understanding of equality, democratic governance, women’s rights, ecology, and sustainable food practices.

 New York State Parks - Fort Ontario